Bill Arp

 Charles Henry Smith (June 15, 1826 – August 24, 1903) was an American writer and politician from the state of Georgia.
 He used the pen name Bill Arp for nearly 40 years.
 He had a national reputation as a homespun humorist during his lifetime, and at least four communities are named for him (Arp, Banks County, Georgia; Bill Arp, Georgia; Arp, Texas; and Arp, Tennessee).
+Interspersed among Smith's nostalgic reveries of simpler times in the South were forceful endorsements of white supremacy, the institution of slavery, and the practice of lynching.

 Life and career

 Early life

 Charles Henry Smith was born on June 15, 1826, in Lawrenceville, Georgia.
-He attended the University of Georgia, and married Mary Octavia Hutchins, the daughter of a wealthy lawyer and plantation owner.
+He attended Franklin College (now the University of Georgia), and married Mary Octavia Hutchins, the daughter of a wealthy lawyer and plantation owner.
 Their family grew to include 10 children who survived to adulthood.
 Smith studied law with his father-in-law, was admitted to the bar, and became an attorney in Rome, Georgia, where he lived at Oak Hill before selling it to Andrew M. Sloan.
 (Sloan later sold the estate to prominent Rome resident Thomas Berry in 1871.)

 At the beginning of the American Civil War, Smith wrote his first humorous letter under the Bill Arp pseudonym.
 Others were published by Southern newspapers intermittently throughout the war.
 They pleaded the case for the Southern cause while joking about the hardships of white Southerners in wartime.
 Meanwhile, Smith served as a major in the 8th Georgia Infantry Regiment and on the staffs of several Confederate generals, including Francis Bartow.